top of page

 MEETINGS & PROJECTS: The DHS holds four meetings a year – one annual meeting in January and three others quarterly, held in the third week of April, July, and October.
 The Society also plans one to four public events per year, which include photography and art exhibitions, educational programs, and open houses.
 A project documenting current history called “Making History” and efforts to record oral histories are ongoing.

-SOCIAL MEDIA: Visit our Facebook page by clicking this link
+SOCIAL MEDIA: Visit our Facebook page by clicking this link.
+NEW!
+Don't have/do Facebook?
+No problem!
+You can still view all the very latest Right Here.

 VOLUNTEERING: The DHS is a nonprofit that relies entirely on the volunteer work and generosity of its members, and new volunteers are always welcome.
 Your interests and time available will be appreciated.